 Discover more from the work by FES in Asia.
 We share multi-media produced by FES offices and regional projects in Asia.
 Contact us for submissions.

 For International Workers Day 2021, we asked our partners from the labour movement and civil society in Asia what the Future of Work post-corona should look like.
+Watch the video to find out what they said.

 The shrinking of space for housing and open green spaces in Jakarta has driven the city to a long list of ecological disasters and brought negative impacts on the people, particularly the most vulnerable.
 What does it take to create a decent and healthy housing in harmony with modernity and environment in the most populous city in Indonesia?